 - Exterior damage: look around the exterior of your home for signs of damage to the facade, siding, deck, shed, garage and even landscaping, such as downed tree branches.

 - Gutter damage: Gutters and downspouts play a crucial role in directing water away from your house and towards the storm drains.
 This keeps water from infiltrating your home and causing havoc on its interior.
 If your gutters or downspouts are clogged with debris, clear them out with a hose to prevent water from spilling over and onto the side of your home.
 Even though this method can help to wash away any debris that is living in your gutter, some of this excess water may take the place of the waste instead.
-This Clean Pro Gutter Cleaning Alexandria company, or a similar one in your area will be able to help clean your gutters so that this water can continue to move away from your home, ensuring that your gutters are as clean as possible.
-If you leave this problem unresolved, then it could have a bigger impact on your home in the long run.

 - Standing water: if the storm caused extended power outages and your home uses a sump pump, you may experience standing water in your basement.
 If this is the case, turn off your power breakers before going into the water to avoid getting electrocuted.
 Remove the water by re-engaging the sump pump.